 AbilityNet has advice on making your device easier to use if you have a disability.

-We are working to address these issues.
+- We are working with our web developers to address these issues.

 Feedback and contact information

 If you wish to report any accessibility challenges in using this website, or if you require any information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, please contact:

 - email firstname.lastname@example.org

 We’ll consider your request and get back to you in 30 days.
 If you do not receive a response, please contact the NIHR Service Desk at 0207 333 5060 (internal or external) or visit https://www.support.nihr.ac.uk/sp (internal only) for assistance.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).

 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).